taylorpaisie/VEME_2024_NGS_Variant_Calling/README.md

 When FastQC runs, it generates “stoplight” icons for each analysis having “pass,” “warning,” and “error” symbols.
 Most of the time, these symbols are not meaningful.
 They were developed for only a particular class of samples and library preparation methods and just for certain types of instruments.

+Although if most or all your stop-light icons are red, then you probably have a data problem.

 <figure>
     <img src="images/untrimmed_fastqc_picture.png" width="450" height="300">
     <figcaption>FastQC output of SRR1972917_1.fastq.gz</figcaption>
 </figure>

+#### What does the sequence quality visualization tell us?
+The simplest way to snapshot the quality of a sequencing run is via a chart that plots the error likelihood at each position averaged over all measurements.

+The vertical axis is the FASTQ scores that represent error probabilities:

+* 10 corresponds to 10% error (1/10)
+* 20 corresponds to 1% error (1/100)
+* 30 corresponds to 0.1% error (1/1,000)
+* 40 corresponds to one error every 10,000 measurements (1/10,000) that is an error rate of 0.01%

+The three-colored bands illustrate the typical labels that we assign to these measures: reliable (30-40, green), less reliable (20-30, yellow) and error-prone (1-20, red).
+The yellow boxes contain 50% of the data, the whiskers indicate the 75% outliers.

 ### 3. Trimming and Filtering